AUGUST 2022, UPDATED 2024

 Mykonos

 I loved Mykonos most for its bougainvillea covered cobblestone streets in Mykonos town.
-The bougainvillea in Mykonos is most abundant of all three islands.
+The bougainvillea in Mykonos is most abundant of all four islands.
 I loved wandering through Mykonos town and admiring all the red and pink overgrown facades.
 Mykonos town is incredibly charming and you can do great shopping here (boutique style) and the dining is fabulous as well.
 There are so many charming restaurants, serving modern Greek food in a great ambiance.
 Mykonos is the best island if you want to do some partying, as bar culture is pretty much absent in romantic Santorini and quiet Milos.
 We did a sailing trip to nearby island Delos and enjoyed the chrystal clear blue water and the ancient ruins.
 Mykonos is full of windmills, with the Kato windmills being the most famous sight of the island.
 I personally found that they added a nice historic perspective and was impressed by how well they are maintained.
 The downside to Mykonos is that it can be incredibly overpriced.
 It can be difficult to find a budget accommodation, even though we succeeded in that.
 The Cavoo Tagoo hotel is one of the most expensive hotels in Greece and situated just outside of Mykonos town.
 Locations with a lot of luxury accommodation attract a sort of people that loves to flaunt their wealth and that is something you have to put up with.
-We didn’t go to the most expensive beach bars such as Nammos or Scorpios, as we weren’t interested in paying € 150 for a designer beachbed.
+We didn’t go to the most expensive beach bars such as Nammos or Scorpios, as we weren’t interested in paying over € 150 for a designer beachbed.
 But you will run into many people who don’t mind spending those amounts.
 You can go to cheaper beachbars but it will still be a very expensive beach day.
 We were lucky that we had a very good Airbnb host, who had many great recommendations that were a bit more low key and thoroughly enjoyed ourselves on this beautiful island.

 Santorini